Research project / business internship

 *Did you apply using the old PDF forms and is your project not registered in OSIRIS Case?
 Email the documents to the administration office.

 The final assessment is primarily based on an evaluation of 3 elements: research skills, the written report, and the final presentation.
 In principle, these elements make up 60%, 30% and 10% of the final mark, respectively.
 All elements have to be awarded with at least a 5.5 in order to pass the final examination.
-You have one chance for re-examination of each insufficient component.
+You have one chance for re-examination of each insufficient component when the average final grade is higher than 4.0 (also in case of an NVD).
 Student and examiner should discuss the deadlines and requirements for the re-examination and put it in writing.

 Plagiarism check